- Get Involved

 NewsTrain: Great training in your town

-NewsTrain is a national touring workshop that has served 6,000 journalists in 80+ cities since 2003.
+APME's NewsTrain is a national touring workshop that has served more than 7,000 journalists in 80+ cities since 2003.
 Programs are designed to provide affordable, high-quality training in the digital skills, knowledge and information journalists need in a rapidly changing media world.

 NewsTrain programs are aimed at newsroom editors and managers, reporters, copy editors, visual journalists and online producers working on multiple platforms.
-College journalism educators and student journalists also find NewsTrain programs valuable.
+College journalism educators and student journalists have found NewsTrain valuable.
+Public relations specialists and public information officers also have benefited.

 NewsTrain workshops can include sessions on producing and editing multimedia content, organizational development and management, innovations in digital media, and other skills and knowledge needed at all levels of today’s news operations.
 Trainers at the one- or two-day workshops are experienced journalists and journalism professors.